stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 - {{ site.data.talent.static_charge }} will allow you to have {{ site.data.talent.capacitor_totem }} on every packs.
 Very useful to complement another Class AoE CC.
 - {{ site.data.talent.guardians_cudgel }} on the other hand, will be best used when you are the only AoE CC of the group, or if you need successive interrupts on a pack ({{ site.data.dungeon.cos.blazing_imp }} in {{ site.data.dungeon.cos.cos }} for example).
 - {{ site.data.talent.brimming_with_life }} is still a 8% max HP, even if it has the worst design in our whole tree.
 - {{ site.data.talent.cleanse_spirit }} is used only in Temple of the Jade Serpent this season, you can spend that point elsewhere when you're not in it.
-Note that the healers that cannot remove Curses are: Discipline Priest, Holy Priest, Holy Paladin, and Mistweaver Monk.
+Note that the healers that cannot remove Curses are: {{ site.data.externals.monk }}, {{ site.data.externals.paladin }} and {{ site.data.externals.priest }}
 - {{ site.data.talent.hex }} can be used to control Patrol's pathing and as a hard CC in general.
 - {{ site.data.talent.thunderstorm }} has some niche uses to gather pulls or deal with {{ site.data.affixes.sanguine }}.
 It can also be used as a Hard CC but {{ site.data.talent.thundershock }} will be better in that case.
 It’s also not that easy to utilize for less experienced players as it requires good positioning and awareness of timings to actually interrupt casts.
 - {{ site.data.talent.totemic_focus }} is a nice passive that will make it less likely for your tank to kite out of {{ site.data.talent.lmt }}'s range.
 The duration and width on {{ site.data.talent.wrt }} can also be nice.